+Bayrle borrows elements from mass consumer culture (razor blades, cleaning products, cars, buildings and motorways) and reproduces them on a minute scale.
 In some cases the ensemble draws the original object on a gigantic scale; in others, it generates a symbol or an icon with a deeply charged meaning; and in others still, it forms a surprising word or image.
 With his mosaics of minute elements, Bayrle constructs psychedelic, hyperrealist and hallucinatory maps imbued with a clear critical intention.
 His visual displays, grotesquely repetitive but always ironic, evoke cities and the perspectives found in the drawings of Giovanni Battista Piranesi.

 Worthy of note is the way the artist relates communism to mass culture.
 Since 1966, when Bayrle saw for the first time photographs of China and became fascinated by magazines filled with images of brightly saturated colours, China has played an important role in his work.
 The artist has used numerous references to Mao Zedong and the great communist parades and compared them to the masses that throng Western shopping centres.
 In his work, marketing and Maoism are two sides of the same logic.